MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

      call my_diagnostic_field%write_field()
    end if

+When a field is initialised with override data, then the override data array takes the place of the field data array, and no memory is allocated to hold any field data, thus saving memory.

-Any array can be used to override the field data.
-The above example uses an array from a module with one element from a module.
+The above example uses an array from a module.
 Because the array is in a module, the kernel can use it to check whether a field has been properly initialised, and can avoid computing fields that are not.

 .. code-block:: fortran